Easter in Rome

 As you can imagine, St Peter's Basilica is a hub of activity and crowds throughout Easter weekend.

 It is always free to visit the basilica (although you can purchase a skip-the-line ticket which can help if the queues are long).
-Normal opening hours during March are 7am - 6pm, and from April, 7am - 7pm.

 However, during Easter in Rome, the basilica will be closed for visits during papal masses.

 If you want to visit the basilica over Easter weekend, you will need to make sure you're not trying to go when the Pope is holding mass.
-There is not a specific re-opening time.
-They say it's "when the crowds from the mass clear out."

-St Peter's Basilica will be closed during the following times
+St Peter's Basilica will be closed during the following times:

 • On Palm Sunday, there's a papal mass at 9:30am.
 So you should plan to visit the basilica sometime after noon.